-Codex Committed Your Work to the Wrong Branch (or Straight to main)
+Codex Committed to the Wrong Branch (or Straight to main)

-You give Codex a small task — “rename this prop, update call sites.”
+You give Codex a small task (“rename this prop, update the call sites”).
 Twenty minutes later you check the PR list and there is none.
-You check git log on main: the agent’s commits are sitting on top of main, no branch, no PR.
-Or it pushed to feature/old-experiment from a teammate’s task three weeks ago.
-Or it created a new branch but checked out the wrong one before the final commit, so half the work landed on agent/task-7 and half on agent/task-8.
+You look at git log on main and the agent’s commits are sitting on top of main, no branch, no PR.
+Or it landed on feature/old-experiment from a teammate’s task three weeks ago.
+Or it created a branch but the final commit went somewhere else, so half the work is on agent/task-7 and half on agent/task-8.

 Common causes